How viral videos helped blast voting lies across the Web

 “We can’t just let them get away with this.”

+YouTube spokesman Farshad Shadloo said the company’s rules are “are generally on par and in some instances more aggressive” than other social-media sites, including targeting doctored “deepfake” videos and conspiracy theories “used to justify real-world violence.”
+He said the company had announced its medical misinformation policy in March and had been enforcing it since January.

-YouTube spokesman Farshad Shadloo said the company’s rules are on par with other social-media sites, but that video streaming is a fundamentally different policing challenge than text and requires a different response.
-The site, he added, enforced medical-misinformation rules before the May policy was published, and expanded the policy — to ban videos falsely claiming vaccines would kill people — last month.
+But video streaming is a fundamentally different policing challenge than text and requires a different response, he said.
+The site, he added, announced its medical-misinformation rules in March and had been enforcing it sine January.
+Last month, it expanded the policy to ban videos falsely claiming vaccines would kill people.

 Following years in which it was criticized for sometimes sweeping viewers down rabbit holes of increasingly extreme videos, YouTube has worked to buoy authoritative news videos and bury disinformation and spam on its home page and in its next-video recommendations and search results.

-But instead of removing most false videos outright, they have more often appended disclaimer labels and “information panels” with links to reputable sources.
+But instead of removing most false videos outright, they have more often reduced their spread in automated recommendations and appended disclaimer labels and “information panels” beneath the videos with links to reputable sources.
 Some of the most recent disinformation videos, Shadloo argued, have gained their largest audiences from Facebook, Twitter or other sites.

 Facebook bans ‘STOP THE STEAL’ group Trump allies were using to organize protests against vote counting